wp-plugins/music-store/readme.txt

 A: If you decide to protect the audio file, the audio file is played partially in demo to avoid its copy by users and softwares unauthorized.

 == Screenshots ==
+1. Music Store Item

-1. Music Store Song Section
+2. Music Store Song Section
-2. Song Edition Interface
+3. Song Edition Interface
-3. Music Store Collection Section
+4. Music Store Collection Section
-4. Collection Edition Interface
+5. Collection Edition Interface
-5. Music Store Insertion Button
+6. Music Store Insertion Button
-6. Music Store Insertion Interface
+7. Music Store Insertion Interface
-7. Sales Reports
+8. Sales Reports
-8. Filtering Sales Report
+9. Filtering Sales Report